by Laura Kressly

-Known for its sexuality, vs. doesn’t feel like it’s dominated by sex.
+Ponyboy Curtis work is known for its sexuality, but vs. doesn’t feel like it’s dominated by sex.
 It’s masculine and queer, but the total opposite of the toxic masculinity that threatens female safety and male mental health.
 There’s some fighting and kissing and intimate touching, but none of them becomes the focus.
 Inspired by Stravinsky’s The Rites of Spring, playful rivalry is more at the forefront.
 Goode’s choreography has balletic qualities, but also plenty of influence from sport and team dynamics, and its subsequent homoeroticism.
 There is no restraint or holding back – it’s thrilling and feels almost totally spontaneous.

 A large circle of clothing items makes a wrestling wring of sorts, but it does little to contain the ponyboys and quickly becomes a costume store from which they pick and chose items that are donned and discarded at remarkable speed.
 This could be a comment on superficiality, or identity, or something else entirely.
 In any case, the gradual transition from order to chaos is delightful.

 There’s hardly any speech, and the recorded voiceover at the end isn’t needed, but neither does it particularly detract.
 This is physical theatre and live art in its most elemental, and masculinity in its lease threatening, most harmonious manifestation.